atomix/atomix/README.md

 });
 ```

-The topic passed as the first argument to the `run` method is an identifier for the leader election
+The topic passed as the first argument to the `run` method is an identifier for a named election in
-to run into.
-The leader elector will balance the leaders for all topics.
+which to participate.
+Multiple elections can be managed by a single leader elector, and leaders'
+locations will be automatically balanced among all elections.

 To get the current leader for a topic, use `getLeadership`: